 Our lead drug candidate, Sarconeos (BIO101), is an orally administered small molecule in development for the treatment of neuromuscular diseases.
 Based on results from cellular and animal studies, we believe Sarconeos (BIO101) stimulates biological resilience through activation of the MAS receptor and may have the potential to improve muscle function and preserve strength, mobility and respiratory capacity in various age-related and muscular wasting conditions.

-The potential mechanism-of-action of Sarconeos (BIO101) is illustrated below:
+The mechanism-of-action of Sarconeos (BIO101) is illustrated below:

-Sarconeos (BIO101), through the activation of the MAS receptor, triggers three downstream signaling pathways that that are impaired in many muscle wasting conditions:
+Sarconeos (BIO101), through the activation of the MAS receptor, triggers two downstream signalling pathways in myocytes that are impaired in many muscle wasting conditions:

-- P13K/AKT/mTOR pathway – known to be responsible for increasing protein synthesis.
-We believe activating this pathway is a key factor for preserving muscle mass and increasing muscle strength under muscle wasting conditions.
+- P13K/AKT/mTOR pathway – Increases protein synthesis, preserving muscle mass and increasing muscle strength

 - AMPK/ACC pathway – Stimulates energy production, increasing muscle strength and mobility